-To describe and represent an object or a physical space, adult learners interpret and produce sketches or drawings using complex figures that can be broken down into right triangles or other types of triangles.
-They identify the key elements of mathematical language (e.g. scale, dimensions, perimeter, area) and associate pictures, objects or knowledge with mathematical terms and symbols.
+To describe and represent an object or a physical space, adult learners interpret and produce sketches, drawings or plans by using complex figures that can be broken down into right triangles or other types of triangles.
+They identify the key elements of mathematical language (e.g. dimensions, perimeter, area) and associate pictures, objects or knowledge with mathematical terms and symbols.
 In addition, they apply newly acquired mathematical knowledge such as the sine or cosine law, which enables them to determine unknown measurements in unusual situations.

-To organize a physical space, adult learners use a variety of strategies: making a schematic diagram or drawing, dividing the tasks into subtasks, etc. They use a complex process-representing the problem, validating the solution and everything in between-applying their knowledge of trigonometry.
+To organize a physical space, adult learners use a variety of strategies: making a sketch or drawing, dividing the task into subtasks, etc. They apply their knowledge of trigonometry to carry out a complex process that includes everything from representing the problem to validating the solution.
 They use the concept of triangulation to organize a physical space and validate every step against the theorems covered in the course.
 They deduce unknown measurements, determine results through inductive reasoning and draw conclusions based on their study of the theorems.
 When these conclusions involve the properties of certain figures, they prove their accuracy by developing a formal proof.